rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 ```
 Once you've entered all the required inputs, a proposal to create a recurring payment will be raised.
 When the pDAO passes and executes this proposal, the recipient is allocated `1 RPL` starting at `2024-06-09 12:13:53 +0000 UTC` every `720 hours` for a total of `24 payments`.

-## Claiming a Recurring Treasury Spend (WIP)
+## Claiming a Recurring Treasury Spend

 Claiming recurring payments should be pretty simple!
 Navigate to our frontend tool [here](https://stake.rocketpool.net/manage/claim-recurring-payments) to do so.
 If you're trying this out on Holesky testnet, use [this](https://testnet.rocketpool.net/manage/stake-rpl-on-behalf-of-node) link instead.

 Once you're on the site, click the **connect wallet** button.
 Please read through and accept the Terms of Service & Privacy Policy, this will enable different ways to connect, then click connect **metamask**.

 MetaMask will prompt you to select an account to connect to the website.
-Make sure you sign in using the address that's set to receive recurring payments.

 After you've signed in, you'll need to enter the **contract name**.
-Doing so will display all the details
+Doing so will display all the relevant details.
+Make sure you double check the recipient's address.
+Anybody can call the claim function, but each payment contract will have a designated recipient to disperse RPL towards.

 ![](./images/claim_recurring1.png){ style="display: block; margin: 0 auto" }

+You can claim your payments at any time, you'll just get the total unclaimed RPL up until the most recent period.
+Alternatively you can wait until all periods have passed to collect all at once and save on gas.

+Just hit the big orange claim button when you're ready and review the transaction in metamask (or your preferred wallet).
+Once that's done, you're all set!